zpapagianni/Development-Indicators-2017/Part_1-EDA-Visualisation/Development-Indicators-2017-Visualisation-Report.md

 values are shown as red dots near the bottom of each panel.
-We can see that the missing values exist across the whole range in both of the graphs and the distribution is similar to the one of the none missing observations .In particular, in the first graph it can be seen that some values are clustered in the lower range of GDP.
+We can see that the missing values exist across the whole range in both of the graphs and the distribution is similar to the one of the none missing observations.
+In particular, in the first graph it can be seen that some values are clustered in the lower range of GDP.
 In the second graph, the missing values are uniformly distributed acrros the x-axis.